-Losing a child, a parent or any loved one is a painful, life-changing experience.
+Losing a child, a parent, or a loved one is a painful, life-changing experience.
 Fortunately, wrongful death laws exist to protect family members and loved ones following a fatal accident or injury.
-A wrongful death case is the most serious type of personal injury lawsuit.
-Cases may involve fatal injuries related to medical malpractice, product liability, worksite accidents, car crashes, premises liability and other claims.
+A wrongful death case is the most severe type of personal injury lawsuit.
+Cases may involve fatal injuries related to medical malpractice, product liability, worksite accidents, car crashes, premises liability, and other claims.

-At the Law Office of Joel A. Levine, we handle complex wrongful death cases.
-We will work personally with you to examine the case, gather evidence and present your claim before courts in central Texas.
+We handle complex wrongful death cases at the Law Office of Joel A. Levine.
+We will work personally with you to examine the case, gather evidence, and present your claim before courts in central Texas.
 We are dedicated to making the process transparent and as simple as possible for you and your family.
-Whether we take the case to trial or accept wrongful death settlements, we will protect your rights and fight to recover the compensation that you deserve.
+Whether we take the case to trial or accept wrongful death settlements, we will protect your rights and fight to recover the compensation you deserve.

 Who Can File a Wrongful Death Suit?

-Claims for fatal injuries are typically filed by the decedent’s estate, family members and relatives.
-Dependents, heirs and other designated beneficiaries are entitled to receive compensation as well.
+Claims for fatal injuries are typically filed by the decedent’s estate, family members, and relatives.
+Dependents, heirs, and other designated beneficiaries are also entitled to receive compensation.
 These complainants can recover monetary and punitive damages.
 Monetary damages may include compensation for medical expenses and loss of present and future earnings.
-Surviving family members are also eligible to request punitive damages for emotional suffering, such as loss of companionship, loss of consortium or loss of a parent.
+Surviving family members are also eligible to request punitive damages for emotional suffering, such as loss of companionship, consortium, or parent loss.

-To prove a case, the plaintiff’s wrongful death attorney must prove that the injury was caused by the actions or in-actions of another individual, company or entity.
-This is known as negligence and includes actions that are reckless, careless, unskillful or caused by poor training.
+To prove a case, the plaintiff’s wrongful death attorney must prove that the injury was caused by the actions or inactions of another individual, company, or entity.
+This is known as negligence and includes activities that are reckless, careless, unskillful, or caused by poor training.
 Generally, negligence is proved by demonstrating that the defendant or person responsible for the injuries ignored their duty.
-This may include not maintaining a work-site, failing to drive safely or performing medical procedures in a manner that was not prudent.
+This may include not maintaining a work site, failing to drive safely, or performing medical procedures in a manner that was not prudent.

 How Soon Does a Claim Need to be Filed?